ealse/GrowattApi/README.md

 ## Version History

-0.1 - released September 28, 2019 by ealse
+0.1 - Released September 28, 2019 by ealse

 - Initial version

-0.2 - released March 15, 2022
+0.2 - Needs some testing

+Thanks to jpvdm1:
 - Changed the login method (NOTE: I have an installer account and thus the login method might not work for you.)
 - Added new methods
-- Added a console example to show usage.
-(NOTE: I have a storage inverter device and thus some of the methods might not work for you.
-I'm using Dotnet 6 to build and run the console example.)
+- Added a console example to show usage

-- Kudos to ealse for this great project and providing the required foundation for me to make the required changes.
-- I haven't pushed this version to nuget as I believe this version is quite beta.
+- Updated exsting methods to new Growatt api calls
+- Added possibility for changing api urls

 ## Console Example output
 ```